Only your CSE Home Directory is automatically backed up

-All you have to do to prevent data loss, is regularly make a copy of your files to at least one other discrete location.
+All you have to do to prevent data loss is regularly make a copy of your files to at least one other system.

 CSG does not have access to your computer and we cannot do it for you - you have to set this up for yourself.
 Luckily, it's not difficult to do.